 - He earned great fame and praise for his role in the Siege of Arcot which saw a British victory against the larger forces of Chanda Sahib, the Nawab of the Carnatic and French East India Company’s forces.

-- Also known as “Clive of India”.
+- He is also known as “Clive of India”.

-Clive in India
+Robert Clive’s Activities in India

 - Clive’s initial stay in India lasted from 1744 to 1753.

 - He was called back to India in 1755 to ensure British supremacy in the subcontinent against the French.